rrajmanna/pulse-sort/README.md

 ## Usage

-Each stage of the pipeline is in `src/` as an importable function, run step by step in the notebooks under `notebooks/`.
+Each stage of the pipeline is in `src/` as a function, which I ran step by step in the notebooks under `notebooks/`.

 ### Detection (`src/detection.py`)
 - `bandpass_filter`: isolates the frequency range where spikes are (300-6000 Hz)